surniaulula/wpsso/readme.txt

 * [WPSSO User Locale Selector](https://wordpress.org/plugins/wpsso-user-locale) to switch languages quickly and easily.

 <h3>WPSSO Core Premium Features</h3>

+The Standard version is designed for most standard WordPress sites / blogs.
+If your site requires additional plugin or service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want the Premium version for those additional features.

 * Customize default values in the Document SSO metabox when editing posts, pages, custom post types, terms (categories and tags), custom post types, and user profiles: